top of page

 Notes:

 We are indelibly tied to enigmatic realms of the sea floor.
-It's a connection made concrete from the minerals that infuse our infrastructure, the paradoxes that politicize our quotidian, and the geographic tragedies that underscore our impact.
-As our existence is intertwined with the ocean's depths, Tomorrow was Yesterday is an animation informed by the state change, distribution, and movement of water, soil, and rocks in extraction economies.
+It's a connection made concrete from the minerals that infuse our infrastructure, the paradoxes that politicise our quotidian, and the geographic tragedies that underscore our impact.
+As our existence is intertwined with the ocean's depths, Tomorrow was Yesterday is an exploration informed by the state change, distribution, and movement of water, soil, and rocks in extraction economies.

 Questions: